 She said avoid bouncing from group to group made up of different people.

-Carroll said even if you have another family over, keep physical space between each other and practice good hand washing hygiene.
+Carroll said even if you have another family over, keep physical space between each other and practise good hand washing hygiene.
 Pour your own drinks.

-Bauer said we should start looking at redesigning spaces like coffee shops to ensure that there are at least a couple of meters between people and between tables.
+If we were to keep spaces like coffee shops open, Bauer said they would need to be redesigned to ensure that there are at least a couple of metres between people and between tables.